nive024/Scrabble/README.md

 * Skip turn doesn't ask if they want to discard any or all letters and provide new ones
 * Some word get an error saying it doesn't fit there even if it does.

+NOTE: These issues are mainly regarding the GUI so there will not be any tests that fail, since our tests are only for the model.

 <!-- Roadmap Ahead -->
 ## Roadmap Ahead
 For the next milestone, more features will be added.
 To begin, all test cases will pass.
 Thus,